Featured MLB Customer

 Late August 2016

 “I just had a quick look at your swing.
 Bad news, your swing, more specifically your rotation on deeper contact zones needs works.
-Good news, you’re raking in Korea with your swing running at 60% of capacity.
+Good news, you’re crushing in South Korea with your swing running at 60% of capacity.

-… Mate, if you’ve aspirations to get back to the big leagues, the Laser Power Swing Trainer will get you there, advanced Laser Blast drills will fix your problems.
+… Mate, if you’ve aspirations of getting back to the MLB, our Laser Power Swing Trainer will get you there, advanced Laser Blast drills will fix your problems.
 You’re probably one of most gifted athletes playing baseball today.
 If you do this right, I have not doubt you will dominate.
 I feel sorry for pitchers ;)”